CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/gNMI Streaming.md

 ### Configure the gNMI Agent

-The gNMI Agent is enabled by default.
-Optionally, you can update the default gNMI port.
-The gNMI agent listens over port 9339 by default.
-You can change this setting in case you use that port in another application:
+The gNMI Agent is enabled by default and listens over port 9339.
+You can change the default port in case you use that port in another application.

 The `/etc/netq/netq.yml` file stores the configuration.

-To configure the gNMI agent on a switch:
+Use the following commands to adjust the default settings:

-1. If you want to disable the gNMI agent:
+1. Disable the gNMI Agent:

        cumulus@switch:~$ netq config add agent gnmi-enable false

-2. If you want to change the default port over which the gNMI agent listens, run:
+2. Change the default port over which the gNMI Agent listens:

        cumulus@switch:~$ netq config add agent gnmi-port <gnmi_port>
-3. Restart the NetQ Agent after making any gNMI configuration changes:
+3. Restart the NetQ Agent (to incorporate the configuration changes):

        cumulus@switch:~$ netq config restart agent